 There is the opportunity to visit the restaurant over the road from the cabins where you will find a bar along with darts and a pool table.
 There is also the chance to hike into the surrounding area and sample the stunning local scenery.

-If you have any questions on any of the Halibut fishing trips we offer then contact us in the office, our experienced team will be happy to help you with any queries you have.
+If you have any questions on any of the Halibut fishing trips we offer then contact us in the office.
+Our experienced team will be happy to help you with any queries you have.
 Additionally, you can request a free brochure.
 We also host an exclusive Halibut Fishing Competition in Norway every year.
 Spaces are limited and go fast, so make sure to reserve your teams place early and be in with a chance of winning £4000.
 If you’re looking to explore more of our fishing holidays, you can view all our sea fishing holidays in Norway here.